• Proposed

 Justification

 Choiromyces alveolatus is a widespread, but uncommon hypogeous fungus in western North America; occurring from near sea-level to subalpine forests.
 It produces sporophores from early spring into fall; most common in spring; typically buried quite deep in mineral soil.
-Currently known from about 30 disjunct subpopulations; mostly in California, but also from nine locations from Oregon, and single sites in Washington, Idaho, Wyoming and Utah.
-While some parts of its original range have probably been lost through development and the remaining habitat is probably declining in quality, its rate of population decline is not thought to be rapid enough to trigger listing under Criterion A so it is assessed as Least Concern.
+Currently it is known from about 30 disjunct subpopulations; mostly in California, but with nine collecting sites from Oregon, and single sites in Washington, Idaho, Wyoming and Utah.
+While some parts of its original range have probably been lost through development and the remaining habitat is probably declining in quality, its rate of population decline is not thought to be rapid enough to trigger listing under criterion A so it is assessed as Least Concern.

 Geographic range

-Widespread in western North America; but rarely collected.
-Known from the central coast, the Sierra Nevada and Cascade Range in California, USA, north into Oregon and from solitary sites in Washington, Utah, Wyoming and Idaho (Siegel et al. 2019, MyCoPortal.org)
+This species is widespread in western North America; but rarely collected.
+It is known from the central coast, the Sierra Nevada and Cascade Range in California, USA, north into Oregon and from solitary sites in Washington, Utah (not mapped), Wyoming (not mapped) and Idaho (Siegel et al. 2019, MyCoPortal 2024).

 Population and Trends

-Currently known from about 30 disjunct populations; mostly in California, but also from nine locations from Oregon, and single sites in Washington, Idaho, Wyoming and Utah (Siegel et al. 2019).
-This species is probably more common than current records indicate, but due to the cryptic nature (hypogeous sporophore producing, and often deep in soil), under reported.
+This species is currently known from about 30 disjunct subpopulations; mostly in California, but with nine sites in Oregon, and single sites in Washington, Idaho, Wyoming and Utah (Siegel et al. 2019).
+This species is probably more common than current records indicate, but due to the cryptic nature (hypogeous sporophore producing, and often deep in soil), it is under-reported.
 Six collections were made in California during the 2011-2013 USFS Mt Shasta California Survey and Manage mushroom surveys, and an additional collection was found during the 2019 USFS Rare Fungal Species workshop at Yuba Pass in California (N. Siegel, unpublished).
-Their are 15 observations (5 of which are Research Grade) on iNaturalist (Dec.
-2024).
-While some parts of its original range has likely been lost through development and the remaining habit probably is declining in quality (see threats section), its rate of population decline is not thought to be rapid enough to trigger listing under criterion A.
+Their are 15 observations (five of which are research grade) on iNaturalist (2024).
+While some parts of its original range has likely been lost through development and the remaining habit likely declining in quality (see threats section), its rate of population decline is not thought to be rapid enough to trigger listing under criterion A.

 Population Trend: Decreasing